klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 H antigens (flagellar) are surface proteins composed of repeated molecules of the protein flagellin, which facilitate bacterial motility.
 These antigens are numbered from H1 to H56 (H13, H22, and H50 are not used) and are distinct from the O and K antigens.
 Flagellin is encoded by the fliC gene on the chromosomal locus or its homologues (non-fliC flagellin-coding genes such as flkA, fllA, and flmA).
 Of the 53 well known H antigen types, 44 are conferred by expression of the fliC gene,  the remaining 9 H types are  encoded by non-fliC flagellin genes.
 Specifically H3, H35, H36, H47,and H53 are encoded by flkA, H44 and H55 by fllA, H54 by flmA, and H17 by flnA.

 Kleborate uses ECTyper for in silico serotyping.
-See `ECTyper paper <https://pmc.ncbi.nlm.nih.gov/articles/PMC8767331/>`_. for more details
+See `ECTyper paper <https://pmc.ncbi.nlm.nih.gov/articles/PMC8767331/>`_ for more details.

 Outputs
 +++++++